 Yes, it is possible that even a company as big as Google can have a glitch.
 Glitches are possible with every size system, no matter how big or how small.

-27. A Google employee accidentally deleted your Google My Business review
+27. A Google employee accidentally deleted your Google Business Profile review

 This one is super-unlikely, but yes, humans still need to be able to manually access systems that are designed to run autonomously.
-Why would an employee access your Google My Business page manually?
+Why would an employee access your Google Business Profile page manually?
 I don’t know.
-It’s probably unlikely a Google employee would ever need to access your specific Google My Business page.
+It’s probably unlikely a Google employee would ever need to access your specific Google Business Profile page.
 Can you think of any reason?
 No?
 That’s why this scenario is very unlikely.

 The “Google Deleted My Reviews” Conspiracy Theories

 I want to say upfront – I do not subscribe to a single one of these conspiracy theories.
 Simply, I get a ton of emails from people claiming to have “proof” Google intentionally targets specific small businesses and deletes their 5-star reviews.
 Of course, not a single one of these conspiracy theorists have actually shared the proof with me, nor provided a step-by-step tutorial about how they collected their “proof.”

 - Google deletes reviews of businesses who do not use Google Ads to promote their business in Google search.
 The theory is that Google hopes these businesses will start paying to use Google Ads

 - Google deletes reviews of the competition of businesses who do use Google Ads to promote their business.
 As above, the theory is that Google wants to force a small business to use Google Ads

 - Google deletes reviews of businesses who are in direct competition with an area of their business